 Consumer vs Customer

 Consumer and customer are people who buy goods and merchandise.
 They are people who are constantly looking for good deals and discounts in order to save money and make the economy better.
-Despite their similarities, they also have their own differences.
+Despite their similarities, there is a difference between consumer and customer.

-This is a broad term for individuals that use products and services that are generated in the economy.
+This is a broad term for individuals who use products and services that are generated in the economy.
 They are the ones who consume the products or services they have bought or were bought for them.
-They use these products based on what they have heard or seen and apply all the information where deciding whether they need the product or not.
+They use these products based on what they have heard or seen and apply all the information when deciding whether they need the product or not.

-Consumers and customers are very important people in maintaining the balance and profit of one’s company.
-They have their own functions but the thought of the two are almost the same.
+In conclusion, we can say, consumers and customers are very important people in maintaining the balance and profit of one’s company.
+They have their own functions, but the thought of the two are almost the same.

 • Consumer and customer are people who buy goods and merchandise.